TheLearningBytes/TheLearningByte.github.io/content/post/2020/copilotstudio_features_2025.md

 title: Copilot New Features in 2025
 date: 2025-01-14
 tags: ["hugo","blog"]
-image : "/img/posts/img-1.jpg"
+image : "/img/posts/copilotstudiofeature.png"
 Description  : "In 2025, Microsoft Copilot Studio is introducing several new features to enhance the creation and management of autonomous AI agents.
 These updates include the ability to build agents that respond to events and complete workflows in the background, improving efficiency and automation.
-Users can integrate with platforms like Salesforce and ZenDesk for real-time data access, and create agents that interact in multiple languages and support voice responses.
-Enhanced analytics provide detailed usage insights, while a more intuitive interface makes it easier to add knowledge sources and configure agents.
-Security and governance are also improved with automatic security scans and data loss prevention policies.
-Additionally, users can publish agents directly to Microsoft 365 apps, including SharePoint and Business Chat.
 These features aim to simplify the creation, deployment, and management of AI agents, boosting productivity and collaboration."
 featured: true
 ---